FullContact’s Enrich API offers these key benefits from the previous API versions:

 Users can now search on location or name in the request, if both are present and

 follow the laid combination it enhances call out.

 How to Use Enrich API (Person and Company Enrichment):

 Login to Platform and click “Generate API Key”.

-Note: If the access to the account or the email address is not possible, please refer to the instructions on changing access on your account here.
+Note: If access to the account or the email address is not possible, please refer to the instructions on changing access on your account here.

-Copy your key to your clipboard and store in a safe place.
+Copy your key to your clipboard and store it in a safe place.
 Important: API keys are obfuscated and cannot be retrieved once the popup goes away.

 2) Update your Requests.
 Enrich API has a different request structure, with a different mechanism for sending your API key as well as a different way for sending matching criteria for person and company profiles.

 Authorization Header In the previous version of the API, API keys could be sent either as a query parameter, or within the X-FullContact-APIKey header.
 With the new API, keys are now sent across within the Authorization header, with the string “Bearer “ (yes, that’s a space after “Bearer”) added to the beginning of your key.
 This is the only allowed method for including keys in the new API.

 POST instead of GET One of the more significant changes in our API is the move to an RPC-style interface instead of REST.
 This means that all requests to our new APIs will be done using the POST method instead of GET.
 Be sure that your code is updated to now send requests using the POST method.